How To Be More Likable

 Two ways to potentially be more likable before anyone has even talked to you

 People will start to form an impression of you before you've even spoken.
-The first way you can seem more likable is if you make yourself more attractive, by dressing and grooming well, being in shape, and having self-assured body language.
+The first way you can seem more likable is if you make yourself more physically attractive, even a little, by dressing and grooming well, being in shape, and having self-assured body language.
 It's just a fact that people tend to see attractive individuals as having more appealing personalities.
 Of course, attractiveness is somewhat subjective.
-An outfit that may be considered stylish and attractive in a big city's artsy neighborhood may not get the same response elsewhere.
+An outfit that may be considered stylish in a big city's artsy neighborhood may not get the same response elsewhere.
+It's not that you're hopeless if you don't have a god-like physique.
+As I said, there are many ways to be likable.
+But I'd be lying if I said looks never play a role in how we're perceived.

 Be confident and outgoing enough that you can minimally put your personality out there